talk2frank/talk2frank/README.md

 ## Welcome
 Hi there 👋 and welcome to my GitHub profile

-👷Revelopment is still in progress but work is in the pipeline so watch this space 👷
+👷 Development is still in progress but work is in the pipeline so watch this space 👷

 Remember, every day is a school day 👨‍🎓